Florida State Road 20: Alachua County

 Upon entering Alachua County, routes 20/27 enter High Springs.
-In the city, the two routes meet with US 41 where US 27 finally parts ways with SR 20 by turning south onto US 41, ending their 120 mile long concurrency.
+In the city, the two routes meet with US 41 (hidden SR 45) where US 27 finally parts ways with SR 20 by turning south onto US 41, ending their 120 mile long concurrency.
 SR 20 is independent (and is a signed route) for a few blocks in High Springs before becoming concurrent with US 441, where it goes into yet another hidden concurrency, shared with hidden SR 25.
 The routes head slightly southeast as a four-lane road, intersecting I-75 at exit 399 and entering Alachua, intersecting SR 235.
-The roads curve to the south as they enter Gainesville, where US 441 goes south onto 13th st while SR 20 heads southeast on 6th street to then go south to parallel US 441.
-SR 20 then goes east on 8th Avenue and then south onto Main Street before turning east again on SR 24/26.
-Finally, SR 20/24/26 goes east, then SR 20 goes southeast on Hawthorne Road to Hawthorne, where it intersects US 301, to enter Putnam County.
+The roads curve to the south as they enter Gainesville, and the concurrency ends in the north part of town as US 441 becomes 13th Street while SR 20 parallels it as 6th Street.
+SR 20 turns east on 8th Avenue and south on Main Street before turning east again on University Avenue, concurrent with SR 24/26.
+In the east part of town, SR 20 splits from SR 24/26 and turns southeast as Hawthorne Road to Hawthorne, where it intersects US 301, to enter Putnam County.